Comparing Kalman Filters and Observers for Power System Dynamic State Estimation with Model Uncertainty and Malicious Cyber Attacks: Nonlinear Observers for Power System DSE

 Note that the observer design utilizes linearized measurement functions $\vect C$, which for power system DSE can be obtained by linearizing the nonlinear functions in (\ref{model}).
 However, since the measurement functions have high nonlinearity, when performing the estimation we do not use (\ref{equ:ObserverTwo}), as in~\cite{Zhang2012}, but choose to directly use the nonlinear measurement functions as

 The observer presented here is designed to seamlessly deal with model uncertainties.
 It assumes that the nonlinearities present in the power system dynamics (i.e., $\boldsymbol{\phi}(\vect{x})$) satisfy the quadratic inner-boundedness and the one-sided Lipschitz condition.
 As we illustrate in the results, power systems in fact satisfy these conditions (see~\cite{Siljak2002}).
 Then any predicted uncertainty in the model, in addition to unknown inputs, can be added to the nonlinearity function $\boldsymbol{\phi}(\vect{x})$.
+In addition to this contribution, we emphasize that the numerical algorithms given to find the constants $\rho, \varphi,$ and $\mu$ can be used to any nonlinear dynamic system since analytically computing these constants is impractical for large-scale networks with a huge number of nonlinearities.

 The main idea behind the observer is to minimize the difference between the estimated measurements (i.e., $\stackon[.5pt]{\vect{\hat{y}}}{}(t)$) and the actual ones ($\vect{y}(t)$) through the innovation term $\vect{L}\big(\vect{y}-\vect{h}(\stackon[.5pt]{\vect{\hat{x}}}{})\big)$.
 The objective of this term is to nullify/minimize the discrepancies due to errors in the estimation, model uncertainties, measurement noise, or attack vectors.
 The difference between $\vect{y}(t)$ and $\stackon[.5pt]{\vect{\hat{y}}}{}(t)$ yields an estimate for the attack vector.
 Hence, the states evolution for the observer are indirectly aware of the differences between measured and potentially corrupt outputs and the estimated ones.
 Given the solution to the LMIs, the estimation error dynamics will be asymptotically stable, which implies that even under attack vectors, the observer will succeed in providing converging state estimates.
+Finally, it is important to mention that Algorithm ~\ref{algoOBS2} can be performed offline, which implies that the observer in real-time only requires a state-estimate update while all other quantities are given; after finding $\vect L$ one can simulate \eqref{equ:obsdyn} without needing to perform other computations.